mitranim/mitranim.github.io/templates/posts/lisp-sexpr-hacks.md

 value.method
 ```

 Still a hack, because _useful_ applications of these symbols involve sub-parsing them.
 Conceptually, these are separate identifiers combined by an infix operator.
 The parser (or "reader") should have parsed them for you, storing the pieces in the AST.
 That's what Clojure does: its symbols are classes with separate "namespace" and "name" parts.
-This indicates that they were combined prematurely.

 Sidenote.
 One simple alternative is to extend "reader macros" by supporting infix `:`, converting `one:two:three` to canonical `:(one two three)`.
 Lisps already special-case `.` in a similar way; `:` would have a higher precedence.
 As long as there's no other infix, this should parse unambiguously.
 Alternatively, we could ditch the pair syntax and use `.` for namespacing.
 Improper pairs could be printed as `(cons a b)`.